 Ioannidis: They worked under stressful conditions with limited evidence. so they assumed the worst the default option.
 They got it astronomically wrong, that is indeed the case.
 Those predictions of millions of [US] deaths were science fiction.
 Our California research and others shows the IFR to be very low.

-This is why people do NOT trust the WHO.
+Why people do NOT trust the WHO.

 If they can convince naïve Chief Medical Officers (who are getting dictatorial powers these days) to implement strict measure, the WHO can credit those measures for subsidence in infection rates, however implausible, and never admit their mistakes, even though this trend is natural and has been seen before.
 And if feckless politicians believe them, they will happily destroy the country.